 MacLaurin~\cite{2016maclaurin} considers an interacting particle system defined through stochastic differential equations in networks that converge in the local weak sense to $\mathbb{Z}^d$, fitting the sparse setting.
 They obtain large deviation principle by applying a series of transformations to an already known large deviation principle (see \cite[Section~4]{2016maclaurin}).
 The methods in this paper seem to be suitable only for networks that converge in the local weak sense to $\mathbb{Z}^d$.
 In particular, the above results do not consider other networks as Erd\"{o}s-R\'{e}nyi or the uniform graph in the sparse regime.

-\textbf{Acknowledgments.} RB is supported by the Mathematical Institute of Leiden University.
-RIO counted on the support of CNPq, Brazil via a {\em Bolsa de Produtividade em Pesquisa} (304475/2019-0) and a {\em Universal} grant (432310/2018-5).
+\textbf{Acknowledgments.} RB is supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico CNPq grants {\em Produtividade em Pesquisa} (308018/2022-2), {\em Universal} (402952/2023-5), and the Mathematical Institute of Leiden University for the hospitality during the elaboration of this work.
+RIO gratefully acknowledges support from grants {\em Produtividade em Pesquisa} (304475/2019-0 and 305765/2023-0) and {\em Universal} grants (432310/2018-5 and 402952/2023-5) from CNPq, Brazil; an {\em Excellent Science - Marie Skłodowska-Curie Actions} grant from the European Commission (DOI: 10.3030/101007705); and the following grants from FAPERJ, Rio de Janeiro, Brazil: {\em Cientista do Nosso Estado} (E-26/200.485/2023) and {\em Edital Inteligência Artificial} (E-26/290.024/2021).
+AP was funded by Fundação de Amparo à Pesquisa do Estado de Alagoas - FAPEAL, Brazil (E:60030.0000002397/2022) and the support of CNPq {\em Universal} grant (402952/2023-5).
 GR was partially supported by a Capes/PNPD fellowship 888887.313738/2019-00 while he was a post doc at Federal University of Bahia (UFBA).
-The authors thank IMPA for the hospitality during the elaboration of this work.
-The authors thank Charles Bordenave for fruitful discussions.
+The authors thank IMPA for the hospitality during the elaboration of this work and Charles Bordenave for fruitful discussions.